What Britney Spears’ Style Taught Me About My Own Coming Of Age

 After that performance, Spears never looked back.
 A year later, she performed “I’m A Slave 4 U” on the same stage wearing a green cut-out crop top and booty shorts, paired with the wildest of accessories: a live boa.
 Later, after being publicly shamed for her breakup with Justin Timberlake, she joined Madonna and Christina Aguilera in one of the most famous kisses of all time, donning a white wedding-like dress to perform “Like A Virgin” and “Hollywood” at the 2003 MTV VMAs.

-What looked like freedom and personal choice at the time was front and center in Spears’ performances during that era.
+What looked like freedom and personal choice at the time was front and centre in Spears’ performances during that era.
 But as we’ve been constantly reminded throughout her conservatorship battle, Spears had little freedom to make her own choices.
-In 1999, she was sexualized on the cover of Rolling Stone as a teenager, when David LaChapelle shot a photo of her in a pajama set.
+In 1999, she was sexualiaed on the cover of Rolling Stone as a teenager, when David LaChapelle shot a photo of her in a pyjama set.
 Spears later said LaChapelle “totally tricked [her].”
 Today, she’s unable to make decisions over her career, clothes, or even her reproductive future.

 As an avid Spears fan, looking back at her ‘90s and early ‘00s style moments, I’m reminded that in a society ruled by the male gaze, we’re all constantly consuming messaging that chips away at our agency, whether we’re bound in a conservatorship or not.